wltrimbl/boot-camps/shell/Readme.md

 ## File Types

-When you enter the `ls` command, it lists the contents of the current directory.
+When you enter the `ls` command, it lists the contents of the current directory, including files, subdirectories, and programs.
 There are several items in the home directory, notice that they are all colored blue.
 This tells us that all of these items are directories as opposed to files.